gabrielosorio/wakie/README.md

 ### BOM

-Components in the wiring diagram are merely illustrative and do not necessarily represent the exact make of the utilized components.
+Components in the wiring diagram are merely illustrative and do not necessarily represent the exact make of the utilized parts.

 <table>
 <tr>